Get news, updates, & event Info delivered right to your inbox:

 Researchers at the University of Zurich in Switzerland posed the question, "Do differences in the socio-ecological environment experienced by individuals influence their survival?"
 The study observed giraffes in Tanzania over a period of 5 years, and the verdict is clear: females with besties live longer.
 "Grouping with more females, called gregariousness, is correlated with better survival of female giraffes, even as group membership is frequently changing," according to Monica Bond who led the study.

-Lowland England is thanking Jays for planting nearly half the trees in two new woodlands.
+lowland England is thanking Jays for planting nearly half the trees in two new woodlands.
 The study conducted really supports the idea of natural regeneration as these birds have avoided the added costs of tree guards, labor costs, and time that goes into the large-scale projects.
 So how do they do it?
 “Passive rewilding” is where thrushes spread seeds of bramble, blackthorn and hawthorn, and this scrub then provided natural thorny tree “guards” for oaks that grew from acorns buried in the ground by jays.
 It took 24 years for the young woodland to boast its new 132 live trees per hectare.
 Well done Jays!

 The California Condor is a very rare sight to see as the population is near to no longer existing.
 Which makes sense why researchers were on edge when the Dolan Fire, which consumed 125,000 acres along the Big Sur Coast displaced many of the birds.
 With many restoration efforts in place though, conservationists are feeling very hopeful that we will see a rise in the condors' population!
 We're very proud to also be a part of the restoration efforts in California that will help too!

-One Tree Planted received a grant from RBC Foundation USA to expand our reforestation and monitoring programs by developing a drone training program with a focus on forest restoration.
+We're excited to announce that we've received a grant from RBC Foundation USA to expand our reforestation and monitoring programs by developing a drone training program with a focus on forest restoration.
 We've long been interested in deploying drone technology to further our reforestation efforts, and have been researching ways to scale our global impact by making it accessible to our global planting network!

 Killer robots that could be used for sustainable agriculture?
 Sounds fun!
 It's not what you think: THIS robot kills weeds!
 Using artificial intelligence, it operates with a black electrode that descends on pesky interlopers and delivers an 8,000-volt blast and then POOF!
 Weeds be gone!
 The robot is part of an initiative to cut back on pesticides with hopes of offering a more sustainable future for farming — especially as farms are being pushed to produce more food at a faster rate.

-Not all innovation has to be technology!
 NYC Parks hosted their second annual "Running of the Goats" which is an event where animals are brought in to remove invasive species by grazing.
 Organizations that took part in the event have been focusing on the removal of invasive species like porcelain berry, English ivy, mugwort, multiflora rose and poison ivy.
 We know what you're thinking, "Isn't eating poison ivy bad for the goats?!".
 Nope!
 Goats are actually immune to the allergens in poison ivy.
 Their passion for eating and speedy grazing pace makes goats super invasive species removers!

 Farmers around the world have the opportunity to make a huge impact in reducing carbon emissions and restoring lands to their former glory.
 In Texas, farmers are beginning to embrace renewable energy on their land for a number of reasons.
 Do you recall that bizarre snow storm Texas had in 2021?
 It the state experienced failure of the grid and gas system which created deadly blackouts.
 By implementing renewable energy, a back up plan is provided for future disasters.
 There are also great monetary incentives for the farmers as well.
 Renewable technology will reduce costs and provide additional income by selling power.